Zira-integrations/deployment-template/README.md

 Clone this repo or click the "use this template" button.
 We recommend to use the company name as repository name as a best practice

 ## Step 2:  Change a package name a service name in `package.json` and change a service name in `serverless.json`
-Go to `package.json` and change package name according to a repo name.
+Go to `package.json` and change package name according to a repo name. <br />
-Then go to `serverless.json` and change  a service name according to a repo name.
+Then go to `serverless.json` and change  a service name according to a repo name. <br />
-They might be the same.
+They might be the same. <br />
+Run `npm i` to install packages

 ## Step 3:  modify `config/context.json`